tokio-rs/website/content/docs/io/overview.md

 the buffer, and reevaluating `.incoming()`.

 `Tokio` I/O, rather than pausing execution, uses a `Futures` based syntax to allow an event loop to respond to I/O rather than wait for it.
-That event loop is [`Tokio::reactor`] which receives events from [`mio`].
+For network I/O the driver is [`Tokio::reactor`] which receives events from [`mio`].

+### Mio

+Mio is a [cross platform] implementation of low-level I/O.  Mio's goal is to create a unified syntax to operate on a wide range of platforms.
+This makes Tokio applications portable by default.

+#### Evented

+Mio includes a trait [`Evented`] which designates a source of `Event`.
+The implementation of the trait [`register`]s with [`Poll`].
+To receive an `Event`, the executor will `poll` the registered `Evented` value and forward it to the pending future task.

+#### Polling

+Mio's [`Poll::poll`] call is a synchronous call that blocks execution of the thread for a given `Duration`.
+This call may generate multiple [`Events`] which are processed followed by another call to `Poll::poll`.

+#### Primitives

 [`mio::net`] implements networking primitives that allow polling events.
 [`mio::unix`] implement UNIX inter-process communication channels with polling.

+### Tokio Runtime

+`mio` does not provide scheduling.
+Tokio shines by using configuration to implement a `Runtime Model` that matches the properties of a specific resource.

 ## Included with Tokio

-Tokio provides the high level interfaces to asynchronous IO for
+Tokio provides the high level interfaces to asynchronous I/O for

   * [`TCP sockets`]
   * [`UDP sockets`]